rroyops/rroyops/README.md

 ### Full-Stack Android Developer in Training

-I'm a Computer Science student building Android apps in Kotlin with real backend APIs behind them — learning in public, one project at a time.
+I'm a Software Engineering student building Android apps in Kotlin with real backend APIs behind them — learning in public, one project at a time.

 </div>